skuller7/skuller7.github.io/content/posts/2025-10-02-SelftHost.md

 When starting the internship, one of the things I learned was Self hosting.
 The process reffers to Deploying an service locally on your Network and taking full responsibility for your application I got started with a Rasberry pi 4, an mini Computer with an Debian installed onto it.
-On the project i reied on Documentation, Other peoples blogs and very on AI Models like Claude 4.5 Sonnet.
+On the project i relied on Documentation, Other peoples blogs and very on AI Models like chatgpt, Gemini & Claude 4.5 Sonnet.
 Finnaly not everything will be documented here, cos there is a lot of detail.

 ## Lab Overview